hiandersson/dream-rl-agents/Documentation/PPO.md

 If the approximation does not hold anymore (the ratio being close to 1) this can lead to a really bad policy.
 When the policy changes by a large amount it is easy that we run over a cliff (from being at the peak of expected future reward, from the policy perspective).
 After that we might be stuck in a flat bottom and not be able to recover.

-The way to solve this problem is to
+The way to make the ratio stay close to 1 and make the approximation hold is to introduce a clipping functionality, defined by [1−ϵ,1+ϵ] where epsilon is small (typically between 0.1 and 0.2).

 ![Clipped surrogate](/Documentation/PPOClippedSurrogate.png)